klausbrunner/sunce/docs/architecture.md

 All step values must be strictly positive.
 When combining `now` with `--step`, only a single location may be supplied so the iterator remains bounded per location.

-Parsing uses manual string processing (no external CLI framework) and outputs strongly typed structures consumed by the planner.
+Parsing uses manual option dispatch (no external CLI framework) and outputs strongly typed structures (enums for format/algorithm, etc.) consumed by the planner.
 All subsequent stages operate on lazy iterators.

 ## Streaming Architecture